-Exhibit 12: Project location within the I-95 corridor
+Exhibit 8: Project location relative to the regional I-95 corridor, the Port of NY and NJ, and major airports

-Part of the National Highway System and National Highway Freight Network (NHFN), it is one of the primary routes used to transport people and freight to and from the greater New York metropolitan area, Long Island, New England, and the mid-Atlantic states.
-It serves the Port of New York and New Jersey, the largest port on the East Coast, as well as John F. Kennedy International Airport and LaGuardia Airport, two of the busiest airports in the nation2.
-Refer to Exhibit 13 for a map showing the geographic relationship of this segment to the port and major airports.
-For additional information on the role this segment plays in state, regional, and national freight connectivity, refer to Section 3.5 Economic Competitiveness and Opportunity.
+Long Island, New England, and the mid-Atlantic states.
+It serves the Port of New York and New Jersey, the largest port on the East Coast, as well as John F. Kennedy International Airport and LaGuardia Airport, two of the busiest airports in the nation.
+Refer to Exhibit 8 for a map showing the geographic relationship of this segment to the port and major airports.
+For additional information on the role this segment plays in state, regional, and national freight connectivity, refer to Section 5.3 Economic Impacts, Freight Movement, and Job Creation.